amity203/ViewDapp/README.md

 `ganache-cli`

+#### Note: Make sure your ganache amd metamask use same address and same network.
+If localhost have any issue, use custom RPC option like `HTTP://0.0.0.0:8545`

 ### 5. Run the contract deployment command, as shown below:

 Run `truffle migrate — compile-all — reset — network ganache`